microsoft/semantic-kernel/dotnet/samples/GettingStartedWithAgents/README.md

 Support for the OpenAI Assistant API was originally published in `Microsoft.SemanticKernel.Experimental.Agents` package:
 [Microsoft.SemanticKernel.Experimental.Agents](https://github.com/microsoft/semantic-kernel/tree/main/dotnet/src/Experimental/Agents)

-This package has been superseded by the _Semantic Kernel Agents_, which includes support for Open AI Assistant agents.
+This package has been superseded by _Semantic Kernel Agents_, which includes support for Open AI Assistant agents.

 ## Running Examples with Filters